samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 You will find the nodes to download data from the MySQL table directly.

-Remember that this will only download your information related to the current trial in the course selected by the user in the dashboard;This was done in that way to not overload the Raspberry Pi with downloading very heavy files
+Remember that this will only download your information related to the current trial in the course selected by the user in the dashboard; This was done in that way to not overload the Raspberry Pi with downloading very heavy files

 Note that are created two files to be downloaded.
 One file is from the DATA database and contains all information from sensors stored.
 The second one is from the SETTINGS database, which stored all configurations that the user set before.
 Then is possible to download both files with different information but depending on the current trial name.

 PLEASE MAKE SURE THAT THE TWO FILES (FROM DATA AND CONFIG) ARE NAMED CORRECTLY AND DIFFERENTLY.

-Thanks for using
+Hope this will be useful for your projects.
+Let´s improve the plant research process together!!!

+Developed by Dpineda.

+Feel free to contact me at duvanpineda09@gmail.com